dagavi/mcardjs/README.md

 At this moment this project have support for two systems (and don't expect more):

- - Sony PlayStation
+ - Sony PlayStation: psxmc.js
- - Sega Dreamcast
+ - Sega Dreamcast: vmu.js

 This libraries work over raw memory card dumps.
 Normally emulators use this type of save, but if you  have a memory card dump with extra headers it won't work.